tyisafk/mmx-sd2snes-autosplitter/README.md

 ```
 {
      "name": "Hadouken Obtain",
-	 "address": "0x017FE",        // This address shows how many times the capsule area has been visited.
+	 "address": "0x017FE",        // The value at this address increments by 1 each capsule area visit starting from 0x00 on a new playthrough.
 Once you get Hadouken, this value becomes 0x85
 	 "value": "0x85",
 	 "type": "eq",
      "more": [